 Smart moves can help you manage your taxable income and taxable estate.
 If you’re making a charitable gift, giving appreciated securities that you have held for at least a year is one choice to consider.
 In addition to a potential tax deduction for the fair market value of the asset in the year of the donation, the charity may be able to sell the stock later without triggering capital gains.3

 Remember, however, that this article is for informational purposes only and is not a replacement for real-life advice, so make sure to consult your tax, legal, and accounting professionals before modifying your charitable giving strategy.

 The annual gift tax exclusion gives you a way to remove assets from your taxable estate.
-You may give up to $15,000 to as many individuals as you wish without paying federal gift tax, so long as your total gifts keep you within the lifetime estate and gift tax exemption of $11.58 million for the year 2020 and $11.7 million for 2021.4
+You may give up to $16,000 to as many individuals as you wish without paying federal gift tax, so long as your total gifts keep you within the lifetime estate and gift tax exemption of $12.06 million for 2023.4

 Managing through the annual gift tax exclusion can involve a complex set of tax rules and regulations.
 Before adjusting your strategy, consider working with a professional who is familiar with the rules and regulations.

 In retirement, it is especially important – and worth a discussion.
 A few financial adjustments may help you manage your tax liabilities.

 For more insights and resources, be sure to sign up for our Weekly Market Commentary.
 Follow our YouTube channel where we regularly post our Epic Market Minute videos.
 Follow us on LinkedIn, or like us on Facebook.
 And as always, please don’t hesitate to reach out to a dedicated service professional at Epic Capital.

 The Federal Open Market Committee (FOMC) increased the target rate by 75 basis points (bp) to a 3.25% upper bound and delivered a more pessimistic outlook in their published Summary of Economic Projections.